-9. CONTINGENCIES
+11. CONTINGENCIES

-As at 30 April 2023 the Company owns various exploration and evaluation properties.
+As of 30 April 2025, the Company owns various exploration and evaluation properties.
 Management does not consider that any amounts related to decommissioning liabilities are payable although there is no assurance that a formal claim will not be made against the Company for some or all of these obligations in the future.

-The Company has indemnified the subscribers of flow-through shares of the Company issued in the current and prior years against any tax related amounts that may become payable as a result of the Company not making eligible expenditures.
+The Company has indemnified the subscribers of flow-through shares of the Company issued in the current and prior years against any tax-related amounts that may become payable as a result of the Company not making eligible expenditures.

-10. OFF-BALANCE SHEET ARRANGEMENTS
+12. OFF-BALANCE SHEET ARRANGEMENTS